gillandsiphon/gillandsiphon.github.io/content/posts/chatgpt-canvas.md

 +++
-title = '[DRAFT] Iterative Diagrams with Canvas: An Informal Exploration' date = 2024-10-03T17:00:00-04:00 draft = false weight = 3
+title = '🚧 Iterative Diagrams with Canvas: An Informal Exploration' date = 2024-10-03T17:00:00-04:00
+draft = false
 +++

+This post is marked with a '🚧', which means it is entirely informal and stream-of-consciousness.
+It may not make any sense without being linked to with context.

 ### Canvas